ivadomed/ivadomed/README.md

 To train the network, use the `ivadomed` command-line tool that will be available on your path after installation, example below:

 ```
-ivadomed configs/config.json
+ivadomed config/config.json
 ```

 The `config.json` is a configuration example.
+A description of each parameter is provided in the code (ivadomed/main.py).
 During the training, you can open TensorBoard and it will show the following statistics and visualization:

 ### TensorBoard - Validation Metrics
 These are the metrics computed for the validation dataset.
 It contains results for pixel-wise accuracy, Dice score, mIoU (mean intersection over union), pixel-wise precision, recall and specificity.